Nadine Khouzam

 Nadine Khouzam (born 21 June 1990 in Anderlecht) is a Belgian field hockey player.
 At the 2012 Summer Olympics she competed with the Belgium women's national field hockey team in the women's tournament.
-In 2009 she won the Golden Stick from the Belgian Hockey Association in the category of female junior players.
+In 2009 she was awarded the Golden Stick by the Belgian Hockey Association in the category of female junior players.

-Khouzam studied Computer Engineering at the Université Libre de Bruxelles and lives in Ixelles.
+Khouzam studied Computer Engineering at the Université libre de Bruxelles and lives in Ixelles.
+After her sports career, she founded and ran CodeNPlay to teach children the basics of computer science, coding and robotics.
+She works for social inclusion and against the digital divide.